wasp-lang/wasp/web/docs/contributing.md

 slug: /contributing
 ---

-Any way you want to contribute is a good way, and we are happy to meet you!
+Any way you want to contribute is a good way, and we'd be happy to meet you!
 A single entry point for all contributors is the [CONTRIBUTING.md](https://github.com/wasp-lang/wasp/blob/main/CONTRIBUTING.md) file in our Github repo.
-All the requirements and instructions are there.
-So please check [CONTRIBUTING.md](https://github.com/wasp-lang/wasp/blob/main/CONTRIBUTING.md) for more details.
+All the requirements and instructions are there, so please check [CONTRIBUTING.md](https://github.com/wasp-lang/wasp/blob/main/CONTRIBUTING.md) for more details.

 Some side notes to make your journey easier: